darshandzend/spring-REST-template/README.md

 (I'm doing this while learning Spring 4.0)

-The goal here is to create a "Template" RESTful api service using Spring 4.0 which includes basic and essential components:
+The goal here is to create a "Template" RESTful API service using Spring 4.0 which includes basic and essential components:
 * Validation (Using Spring)
 * Logging (I know, very basic.
 Still..)
 * Multiple layers of operation